PDI

 In other words, when you get your ICC profiles and settings nailed down — the PDI images will print correctly and as effortlessly as Photoshop displays them correctly on your monitor.

-These PDI color calibration images were carefully designed by experts to expose bad profiles and broken workflows by providing you with the tools and basic theory to conceptualize, configure and troubleshoot THE COLOR MANAGEMENT CHAIN with good professional-quality reference images.
+These PDI color calibration images were carefully designed by experts to EXPOSE bad profiles and BROKEN workflows by providing you with the tools and basic theory to conceptualize, configure and troubleshoot THE COLOR MANAGEMENT CHAIN with good professional-quality reference images.

 Use these images to visually evaluate monitor and printer profiles and troubleshoot color management settings by opening one of the PDI Targets in Photoshop and printing it to compare the two "proofs" side by side (monitor and print).